Recently, I discovered Warren Buffett’s rules at a local Jimmy John’s while grabbing lunch.

-On one of the walls, there was a plaque with the title “Warren Buffett’s 10 Rules.”
+On one of the walls, a plaque titled “Warren Buffett’s 10 Rules” caught my attention.

 Without much further ado, here are Warren Buffett’s 10 Rules to Get Rich, courtesy of Jimmy John’s.